withr/withr.github.io/_posts/2015-08-04-install-shiny-server-on-raspberry-pi.md

 ### Install R from source
 To install R using official recommandation for *[Debian] (https://cran.r-project.org/bin/linux/debian/)* will fail.
 Because for Raspbain (which based on Debian), the defualt *r-base-core* is version 2.15.1-4, while it needs a higher version to install *r-base* under *Wheezy*.
-The simplest way to install R is install it from source, though it will take more than one hour.
+The simplest way to install R is install it from source, though it will take more than two hours.

  - **Install dependencies**.